colinmorris/csc236/docs/lectures_and_tutorials.md

 * **1**: A partial solution with a major missing piece or error
 * **0**: Anything else

 There will be ten quizzes.
 The quiz during the first week will be just for practice.
-The remaining nine will be worth 2% of your final grade each (for a total of 18%).
+The remaining nine will together be worth 18% of your final grade.

 ## Tutorial rooms